9 tips to write compelling copy and increase conversion rates

 What is a prospecting email?

-A prospecting email is nothing more than an email that a professional of your sales team sends to a potential customer to introduce themselves, introduce your company, and explain how they can help that lead in some way.
+A prospecting email is simply an email a professional on your sales team sends to a potential customer to introduce themselves, introduce your company, and explain how they can help that lead in some way.

-We call cold mail an email we usually send to people we've never contacted before, where your recipients have no idea who you are or what your company does.
+We call cold mail an email we usually send to people we've never contacted before, where recipients have no idea who we are or what our company does.

 Email should be an important part of your prospecting strategy.
-Decision makers rarely answer the phone or respond when you leave a message, making email prospecting a much more attractive idea as it gives the recipient the option to check the message when it is most convenient for them.
+Decision makers rarely answer the phone or respond to messages, making email prospecting a much more attractive option, as it gives the recipient the option to check the message when it is most convenient for them.
 However, with the overwhelming amount of information flooding inboxes, it is extremely relevant to work hard on the content (copy) of your email.

 How to adopt this strategy in your sales process?

 Prospecting is part of the actions at the beginning of the sales funnel.
-The responsibility of creating and sending prospecting emails usually is part of a Content Strategist routine.
+The responsibility of creating and sending prospecting emails is usually part of a Content Strategist's routine.

-In the absence of this professional, the ideal plan is to give this responsability to the most senior professional of the sales team.
+In the absence of this professional, the ideal plan is to assign this responsibility to the most senior sales team member.
 This person will probably have more knowledge about the market, buyer persona, sales script, KPIs, etc.

 In this way, it will be easier to attract your contact's attention in a sea of emails received every day.

-How to write a amazing copy to rock prospecting
+How to write an amazing copy to rock prospecting

 So, what does it take to grab decision makers' attention in an email?
 Can you create an irresistible message that compels potential customers to immediately click "Reply" and request a meeting with you?